Department of Archaeology

 renowned for archaeological research

 Expert peer review confirmed 81% of our research scored within the 4* (world-leading) and 3* (internationally excellent) categories, in a competitive field of more than twenty submissions.
 Our grade point average was 3.08, well above the sector mean, with outstanding scores in outputs and environment.

-We are ranked in the top ten UK universities for Archaeology (QS World University Rankings by Subject 2019).
+We are among the top ten UK universities for Archaeology in the QS World University Rankings by Subject 2021, and 41st overall.

 Learn from our internationally recognised experts who research and teach in areas such as material culture, bioarchaeology, forensic science, past climate and environmental change (including geoarchaeology), museums, and gender archaeology.
 Our expertise spans from the earliest humans to the post-medieval period and feeds directly into the student experience.